Fading and Discolouration

-- rotate light sensitive artefacts on display to minimise fading
+- Rotate light sensitive artefacts on display to minimise fading and discolouration.

-- keep storage areas dark and display areas lit with low wattage
+- Keep storage areas dark and display areas lit with low wattage lamps.

-- use an ultra-violet filtering acrylic sheet in front of framed
+- Use an ultra-violet filtering acrylic sheet in front of framed artworks.